mayank1612/namaste-react/README.md

   Update in State
   Update in prop
   Re-rendering of the parent component
-- ligting the state up : controlled accordian - when siblings state depends on each other
+- lifting the state up : controlled accordian - when siblings state depends on each other

+# Lecture 12 : Let's build our store

+- On click, dispatches an action, it calls the reducer function, it updates the slice of a redux store
+- Cannot udate direct redux store
+- To read slice, selector is used.
+Selector is a hook
+- App is subscribed with slice via selector
+- Core job of redux is to mantain store/slice

 # Extras